iFreeze-Qiu/3D_Printer-1/README.md

 in voltage values.

 3D_Printer/XYZStage
 Contains Controller.cs and Ldcnlib.cs.
-Controller.cs contians all logic specific to the multi-axis stage and its drivers.
+Controller.cs contains all logic specific to the multi-axis stage and its drivers.
 Connecting to and disconnecting from the stage and each specific driver and all functions to move and group the drivers.
 Ldcnlib.cs is the COM Interop file to reveal the functions in the Ldcnlib.dll file, a COM assembly provided by the stage's manufacturer.

 3D_Printer/ZStage
 Contains Controller.cs and E816.cs.
-Controller.cs contains all logic specfic to the Z-Stage: connecting to and disconnecting from the stage and moving the stage.
+Controller.cs contains all logic specific to the Z-Stage: connecting to and disconnecting from the stage and moving the stage.
 E816.cs is the COM Interop file to reveal the functions in the E816_DLL.dll, a COM assembly provided by the stage's manufacturer.